-Imagine you run a century-old family business worth millions, and the hard-earned algorithms — the ones that power your 56 greenhouses — are trapped in a 30-year old application.
+Imagine you run a century-old family business worth millions, and the hard-earned algorithms — the ones that power your 56 greenhouses — are trapped in a 30-year-old application.
 A legacy system, some say.

 In theory, you are good to last for another thirty years: those algorithms have gotten you through almost half a century and made your business a success.
 But in practice, your competition will probably oust you by then.
 So how do you deal with this?

-Read on to learn how we helped this plant growing company and other businesses deal with digital transformation and make sense of legacy system modernization.
+Read on to learn how we helped this plant-growing company and other businesses deal with digital transformation and make sense of legacy system modernization.

-What is a Legacy System?
+What Is a Legacy System?

 It’s not like there is a strict dictionary definition of a legacy system or software.
 Still, you know when you’re dealing with one, right?